The core in random hypergraphs and local weak convergence: Appendix

-The number of cycles of length $4t+4$ in $\vF$ is bounded \whp, all the pairwise distances between factor nodes connected to $v$ in the factor graph are at least $4t+2$.
+By \eqref{app:boundcyc}, \whp is not contained in a cycle of length $4t+4$, i.e. all the pairwise distances between factor nodes connected to $v$ in the factor graph are at least $4t+2$.
 Thus, conditioned on $v$ having the right degree, by induction $v$ forms an edge with exactly $s_j^{(l)}$ vertices with neighbourhood isomorphic to $\partial^{2t}(\T_i^{(l)},v_i^{(l)})\in C_i^{j}$ with probability

 independently for all $c$ edges $a_j$.
 Therefore

 By definition of $\T(d,r)$, we obtain $\Erw_{\vF}[X_{2(t+1)}]=p_{t+1} + \mbox{o}(1)$.
 As a next step we determine $\Erw_{\vF}[X_{2(t+1)}^2]$ to apply Chebyshev's inequality.
 Let $\vec v,\vec w\in[n]$ be two randomly chosen vertices.
 Then \whp\ $\vec v$ and $\vec w$ have distance at least $4t+4$ in the factor graph $\vF$, conditioned on which $\partial^{2(t+1)}(\vF,\vec v)$ and $\partial^{2(t+1)}(\vF,\vec w)$ are independent.
 Therefore, we obtain